Accessibility

 Accessibility for anxious and neurodiverse people

-We invite people with anxious issues to contact us beforehand so they can to speak to a contact person before joining the event.
+We invite people with anxious issues or who need to, to contact us beforehand if they want to speak to someone from the orga team before joining the event.

 When registering it is also possible to specify the need to come with a friend or pair to avoid to be alone.